saharama/saharama.github.io/essays/soft-where.md

 <img class="ui medium left floated rounded image" src="../images/intro_mePoster.jpg">

-My name is Matthew Sahara, and this is a reflection on interests and how they relate to software engineering.
+My name is Matthew Sahara, and this is a reflection on my interests and how they relate to software engineering.
 Before I can explain that, let me tell you a little about myself!

 I am majoring in Electrical Engineering in the Electro-Physics track here at the University of Hawaii at Manoa.
 I am taking this class to fulfill my Engineering Breadth and Writing Intensive course requirements.
 A significant number of my ICS peers recommended this class to me.
 They warned me about the heavy workload, yet they suggested I take it because of the lessons and skills to be gained from ICS314.